xfrenette/hotelcaisse-server/docs/api.md

 * `token`: (string) required for all authenticated requests (that is all requests, except `device/register`)
 * `data`: (mixed) put here the data required by the API method you call.
 Most probably an object.
 Can be omitted for methods that do not require additional input data.
-* `businessVersion`: (string) the last `businessVersion` that you received.
-See "businessVersion" section below.
-Always put a `businessVersion` if you received one in your last request.
+* `dataVersion`: (string) the last `dataVersion` that you received.
+See "dataVersion" section below.
+Always put a `dataVersion` if you received one in your last request.
 Omit this attribute only if you don't have it.

 Also, all API request are relative to a "business".
 This is determine by the URL.
 Ex:
 `https://{my-business-slug}.example.com/api`.